 Are you considering taking or giving someone in your family medication?
-And what about the side effects of taking ADHD medication if you don't have ADHD?
-Read this article to learn all the things your doctor won’t tell you in plain English.
+Have you thought about the side effects of taking ADHD medication if you don't have ADHD?
+Read this article to learn all the things your doctor may not tell you.

 It's important to remember that the risks below are only possible while ADHD medication is still in your system.

-As early as 2007 the FDA warned how stimulant ADHD medication could lead to mood swings or symptoms of psychosis such as hearing things and paranoia
+As early as 2007 the FDA warned how stimulant ADHD medication can lead to mood swings or symptoms of psychosis, such as hearing things and paranoia

 If you ever get a prescription for ADHD medication, you will find information on this warning.

 The MTA Study

 Most of what we know about the effects of ADHD come from the Multi-Modal Treatment (MTA) study of ADHD.